List of gentlemen's clubs in Canada: History

 In his 1975 tome The Canadian Establishment, author and journalist Peter C. Newman devoted a chapter to gentlemen's clubs, entitled "Clubland on the Rocks."
 Newman described the generational change that was leading to the decline in clubs, saying,Not so very long ago, at lunchtime on any given weekday, the nation's Establishment conducted most of its charitable, commercial, and political liaisons inside club dining rooms.
 This is no longer true.
-The new-breed wheelers are dealing downtown in the smart places where they can sniff out the fast money, looking past their luncheon companions' shoulders to see who's breaking bread with their competitors.By the 1980s, many clubs were struggling financially.
+The new-breed wheelers are dealing downtown in the smart places where they can sniff out the fast money, looking past their luncheon companions' shoulders to see who's breaking bread with their competitors.

+In the 1970s, many clubs began to struggle financially.
 These financial difficulties, coupled with pressure from feminists who opposed all-male clubs, led all of Canada's gentlemen's clubs to cease operating as such and begin accepting female members.
 During the following decades many clubs continued to struggle attracting new members.

+By 1998, in his third volume of the Canadian Establishment series, Newman concluded that Canada's clubs had faded into total irrelevancy.
+In a chapter entitled "Boarding Up the Private Clubs," he wrote,the classic men's dining clubs have become relics of another age.
+Like the Old Establishment adherents whom they fed, housed and cosseted, there institutions depended on exclusivity for their justification.
+Now that the Establishment is open to anybody, regardless of their pedigree or school tie, the clubs that perpetuated those notions have lost their reason for existence.
+To be clubbable means precisely nothing.

-Since 1985, eight clubs have closed, merged, or reformed.
-Today, Canada's former gentlemen's clubs function mostly as business and networking institutions.
+Since the 1980s, many clubs have closed, merged, or reformed.
+Today, Canada's former gentlemen's clubs function mostly as business and networking institutions and provide themed event nights for their members.
 Along with moving to a mixed-sex format, most clubs have adopted more casual dress and behavioural codes.